 - Client Coordinators must have strong interpersonal and communications skills.

 - Client Coordinators must pay close attention to detail and be able to follow instructions for final file assembly.

-- Client Coordinator must attend one three-hour class in January and take the IRS Standards of Conduct test.
+- Client Coordinator must attend one four-hour class in January and take the IRS Standards of Conduct test.